iqbal-arif/Angular-Concepts/2-directives/Angular-Directives-README.md

         1. Generate Custom Structural Directive ng generate directive directives/ngx-unless Note:ngx means extended directive not part of angular code but extra one.
+        2. Define Programmatic Reference to Template in custom directive constructor(private templateRef: TemplateRef<any>) { }
+        3. Instantiating the View by ViewContainerRef
+        4. Receive ngxUnless property by setter Method to Implement the Condition for view